persman96/katacoda-scenarios/dhall/intro.md

 # A brief introduction to Dhall

 Dhall is a programmable configuration language.
-Which can be used either as the main configruation langugage or it can be converted to other common formats, such as, json, yaml, etc. This tutorial aims to teach you basic usage and an understanding to the advantages of using Dhall over other configuration langugages.
+Which can be used either as the main configruation langugage or it can be converted to other common formats, such as, json, yaml, etc. This tutorial aims to teach you basic usage and an understanding of the advantages of using Dhall over other configuration langugages.

 ## Description
 <!---